-9 simple and tested methods to resolve the high GPU usage issue by Desktop Window Manager
+9 simple and tested methods to resolve the high GPU usage issue by Desktop Window Manager on your Windows PC

 Desktop Window Manager (DWM) is a system process that is responsible for rendering every item that is displayed on your Desktop.
 It is also responsible for menus, system animations, and transparency elements on Windows.

 Desktop Window Manager typically uses the onboard graphics card to fulfill all the requirements.
 Many users have been experiencing high GPU usage by the process even when no demanding apps are running.
 Moreover, high-end GPUs, which have plenty of processing power, have also been facing the same issues.

 Fortunately, some known issues can cause this mayhem on your computer and they are simple and easy to resolve.
 That being said, before you proceed, it can pay off to learn more about the issue.